 End the day with a visit to the Museum of Pop Culture (MoPOP), where you can immerse yourself in the world of music, film, and popular culture.

-It used to be called the Experience Music Project and it has a big focus on the PNW music scene.
-But there’s also the Science Fiction Museum section that has all kinds of cool props and costumes from popular movies.
+It used to be called the Experience Music Project and focuses on the PNW music scene.
+But there’s also the Science Fiction Museum section with cool props and costumes from popular movies.

 There are a bunch of places for hands-on experiences including playing newly-created video games and trying out instruments.

-They also usually have cool traveling exhibits that are worth the extra cost of getting tickets to see.
+They also usually have cool traveling exhibits worth the extra cost of getting tickets to see.

 Day 2 Seattle Itinerary